juanramirez/rent-o-matic/README.md

 ---

-## 🧠 Project structure
+## 🧩 Code structure

-The codebase is intentionally split by domain:
+The codebase is intentionally split by domain to keep responsibilities clear and the project easy to reason about:

+src/
+├── Config.js # Global configuration and constants
+├── Panel.js # Main panel access and input handling
+├── Tenants.js # Tenant lookup and data access
+├── Taxes.js # VAT and withholding logic
+├── Invoice.js # Invoice generation logic
+├── Drive.js # Google Drive helpers
+├── UI.js # Dialogs and user-facing UI
+└── Utils.js # Small shared utilities

 The original monolithic implementation existed in the early stages of the project and is preserved in Git history for reference.

-## 🧩 Code structure

-- Config.js   – Global configuration and constants.
-- Panel.js    – Main panel access and input handling.
-- Tenants.js  – Tenant lookup and data access.
-- Taxes.js    – VAT and withholding logic.
-- Invoice.js  – Invoice generation logic.
-- Drive.js    – Drive / file / folder helpers.
-- UI.js       – Dialogs and UI helpers.
-- Utils.js    – Small shared utilities.

 ---